Hello and Welcome

 I graduated from the University of Edinburgh, where I trained both in the psychodynamic and person-centred traditions, which continue to inform my therapeutic stance.

 During my time in independent private practice, I have developed a particular interest in working with trauma.
-This led me to train in Sensorimotor Psychotherapy™, a trauma-focussed therapeutic practice with a strong evidence base to support its efficacy in the resolution of traumatic life events.
+This led me to train in Sensorimotor Psychotherapy™, a trauma-focused therapeutic practice with a strong evidence base to support its efficacy in the resolution of traumatic life events.

 Working as a counsellor and therapist is my greatest passion.
 I feel very privileged for being allowed to accompany and support my clients through often challenging transitions that can lead to personal growth, positive change and an overall improvement to their quality of life.

 Whilst I promote and encourage personal growth with my clients, I am equally committed to my own continuous personal and professional development.

 I am currently studying for a PhD at the University in Edinburgh researching the area of developmental trauma and sexual behaviour.

 In my work, I support clients with a range of issues, such as anxiety, depression, loss, bereavement and grief, low self-esteem, anger, trauma and abuse, dissociation and dissociative disorders, relationships, work-related issues, gender and sexuality as well as victimisation and bullying.